 - a.
 Fairly short

 - b.
 Full of action and excitement

 - c.
 About people with definite names (Every character should have a name.)

 - d.
 Animals always create interest

 - e.
 A great deal of conversation

-The story teller must change the tone of voice, his expressions, etc., according to the character and action being related.
+The story teller must change the tone of voice, his expressions, and so on, according to the character and action being related.

 3. Object Lessons